Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Related Work

 \subsection{Holographic and Distributed Representations}

-The concept of a ``holographic'' representation, where information is distributed rather than localized, has a rich history.
-It aligns with paradigms like Holographic Reduced Representations~\cite{Plate1995} and the broader framework of Vector Symbolic Architectures~\cite{Gayler2003, Kanerva2009}.
-In these models, information is encoded holistically across high-dimensional vectors, enabling robust superposition and retrieval.
+The concept of ``holographic'' representation, in which information is distributed rather than localized, has a long history.
+It is related to Holographic Reduced Representations~\cite{Plate1995} and the broader framework of Vector Symbolic Architectures~\cite{Gayler2003, Kanerva2009}.
+In these models, information is encoded across high-dimensional vectors, enabling superposition and retrieval.

-In the context of this paper, we define a representation as ``holographic'' if it exhibits two key properties: (1) information is distributed across all parameters, making the system sensitive to sparsity, and (2) the system is robust to local perturbations of those parameters, such as low-precision quantization.
-Our findings suggest that KLR learning naturally discovers a coding scheme that satisfies these properties to maximize capacity.
+In this paper, we define a representation as ``holographic'' if it satisfies two properties: (1) information is distributed across parameters, making the system sensitive to sparsity, and (2) the system is robust to local perturbations, such as low-precision quantization.
+Our results suggest that KLR learning yields a coding scheme consistent with these properties.